hashemnawash/IT1025-1/Lab4/readme.md

 ## Your Name / Date

 ## Executive Summary
-The purpose of this lab is to study the basic components of n operating sytem by commands.
+The purpose of this lab is to study the basic components of an operating sytem by commands.
 We opened a folder using the command prompt and began to further the study of python.
 Furthermore, the lab gave us a glimpse at graphic design and the study of variables.
 The lab concluded with the study of logos in internet programming.
 ## Python IDLE
+Python Shell is a command line tool that starts up the python interpreter, also,in order to write a more complexed python program you need an editor.(google) IDLE, on the other hand, has combined the editor and interpreter, which allow both  to  function unanimously(Google).

 ## Code Examples
 ### Variable: